Homework 3: Exploring and Finishing the BoundingBox

 , you should be able to compile and run the tests in boundingbox-test.cpp

 .
 These tests will check that your implementation behaves as expected.
-If any tests fail, review your implementation and the test cases to identify and fix any issues.
+If any of the tests fail, review your implementation and the test cases to identify and fix any issues.

 Helpful Hints